-In the event of an emergency, notify a member of the Camp Staff immediately.
-Please do not attempt to deal with the emergency yourself, regardless of the situation.
-If the situation seems at all dangerous, as in the event of wildfire, the priority is to evacuate all Scouts and leaders from the immediate area.
-For all emergency assembly purposes, a siren will be sounded, the fire bell will be rung, and Scouts and leaders should report immediately to the Camp assembly area to await further instructions.

-When your Troop arrives at the assembly area, take a headcount.
+In the event of an emergency, notify a member of Camp Staff immediately.
+Do not attempt to deal with the emergency yourself, regardless of the situation.
+If the situation seems at all dangerous, as in the event of wildfire, the priority is to evacuate all Scouts and Leaders from the immediate area.
+For all emergency assembly purposes, a siren will sound, fire bell rung, and ALL Campers should report immediately to the Parade Grounds to await further instructions.
+When your Troop arrives at the assembly area, take roll using your Final Troop Roster.
 A key member of the Staff will ask for a Troop roll call.
-If anyone is missing, Camp Staff or appropriate emergency personnel will initiate a search.
+If anyone is missing, Camp Staff or appropriate Emergency Personnel will initiate a search.
 More information on emergency procedures will be available on your first day in Camp.

-Emergency Drills
+Emergency Drill

-A fire drill will take place within your first 24 hours at Camp.
+An Emergency Drill will take place within your first 24 hours at Camp.
 Emergency drills are held during each session of Camp.
 When the alarm sounds, all Scouts and Adult Leaders are to report immediately to the Parade Grounds, our designated assembly area and take roll using your Final Camp Roster.